Jump Ahead

 Using a Crisis/Trauma insurance policy to provide a financial safety net is a common strategy.

-- Others who are more concerned with protecting themselves from the financial effect of cancers in their close family history (usually breast and prostate) may choose a type of Crisis / Trauma insurance policy that provides higher levels of cover for Cancer diagnosis.
+• Others who are more concerned with protecting themselves from the financial effects of cancers in their close family history (usually breast and prostate) may choose a type of Crisis / Trauma insurance policy that provides higher levels of coverage for Cancer diagnosis.

-When thinking about setting up your anti-cancer plan, its certainly a time where working with a specialist financial risk adviser has significant advantages.
+When thinking about setting up your anti-cancer plan, it's certainly a time when working with a specialist financial risk adviser has significant advantages.

 What you can do today to plan for a more predictable tomorrow?

-Get to know the costs to care for different types of a cancer diagnosis.
+Get to know the costs to care for different types of cancer diagnoses.

-- Talk with your parents about the known health history of your immediate family.
+• Talk with your parents about the health history of your immediate family.

 What people are doing today